-AIRHIAVBERE AND HIS PERPETUAL DELUSION - THISDAYLIVE
+Airhiavbere and His Perpetual Delusion - THISDAYLIVE

 Dialectically speaking, the governor has made no error in his decision, because it is the base that informs the superstructure.

 Once the base is right, anything built on it whether secondary or tertiary education will be perfect.
-In this regard, over ten thousand teachers have been trained, leveraging on technology while two hundred and thirty (230) schools have been remodeled by the Obaseki-led administration.
+In this regard, over 10000 teachers have been trained, leveraging on technology while 230 schools have been remodeled by the Obaseki-led administration.
 The pupils now learn than just schooling.

 This feat has attracted the international community as the governments of Rwanda, Uganda and Tanzania have sent representatives at different times to Edo State to understudy our Edo Basic Education Sector Transformation (Edo-BEST) programme.
 Just recently, Lagos State Government adopted the Edo State Basic Education model after officials of the state came to learn how the programme works.